From Pretraining to Privacy: Federated Ultrasound Foundation Model with Self-Supervised Learning: Discussion

-\textbf{The relations of UltraFedFM with previous achievements}.
-Ultrasound imaging, a widely used clinical diagnostic tool, is renowned for its convenience and accuracy.
-Previous research in ultrasound diagnostics primarily focused on deep learning models trained on specific ultrasound modalities, targeting the diagnosis or segmentation of disease types within fixed imaging contexts.
-For example, Antropova et al.\cite{antropova2017deep} developed a method that utilized pre-trained CNNs to extract and aggregate features, which were then combined with hand-crafted features from CADx for breast cancer diagnosis.
-Similarly, Basu et al.\cite{gbcu} investigated multi-scale and second-order pooling architectures to address false textures in gallbladder ultrasound, achieving precise localization and detection of malignant gallbladder tumors.
+{performance.
+Several recent works also proposed deep-learning-based CAD systems with novel attention mechanisms for systematic disease diagnosis in ultrasound images.
 Jiang et al. \cite{ASTR} introduced a sparse computation and temporal fusion architecture designed for the accurate and real-time segmentation of colorectal cancer lesions.
-These studies have significantly advanced the application of AI in various ultrasound modalities, leading to improvements in automatic ultrasound image analysis, including lesion segmentation, disease diagnosis, and treatment planning.
+Yan et al. \cite{yan2025development} constructed and validated a deep learning-based radiomics fusion model, enabling accurate identification of bone erosions in rheumatoid arthritis in musculoskeletal ultrasound.} These studies have significantly advanced the application of AI in various ultrasound modalities, leading to improvements in automatic ultrasound image analysis, including lesion segmentation, disease diagnosis, and treatment planning.
 These successes are primarily attributed to the synergistic effects of data, models, and algorithms, specifically the collection and thorough annotation of datasets for specific organs or diseases, as well as specially designed network structures and training methods.
 However, a critical bottleneck limiting the advancement of medical imaging algorithms is the limited availability of fully annotated medical data.
+Medical image annotation demands the expertise of trained physicians,

-Medical image annotation demands the expertise of trained physicians, and the segmentation tasks in particular requires substantial time and effort.
+and the segmentation tasks in particular require substantial time and effort.
 Traditional methods were often trained on only hundreds or thousands of samples, significantly impacting the models' stability and generalizability in real-world applications.
 Meanwhile, with the evolution of ultrasound imaging technology, its application to an increasing number of organs and diseases presents challenges for models trained on single-organ or single-disease data, making it difficult to meet expanding clinical demands.
 There is a growing interest in developing a label-efficient ultrasound model that can be generalized across various tasks and organs, enabling rapid adaptation and deployment in clinical practice.